DanielKerger/gesture-detection-and-asl-understanding/README.md

 ## Overview

 This project implements a framework to detect American Sign Language (ASL) signs using deep learning.
-The framework is based on the [MobileNetV2](https://arxiv.org/abs/1801.04381) architecture and uses the [ASL Alphabet dataset](https://www.kaggle.com/grassknoted/asl-alphabet) from Kaggle.
-The dataset contains 87,000 images of 200x200 pixels, each representing a letter of the ASL alphabet.
+The framework is based on the [MobileNetV2](https://arxiv.org/abs/1801.04381) architecture.

 The framework is implemented in Python using the [TensorFlow](https://www.tensorflow.org/) and [Keras](https://keras.io/) libraries.
 It consists of the following steps: